miitdholakia/Quantitative-Forex-Trading-Bot-n8n-Python-/README.md

 # Quantitative Forex Pipeline (Stateless Architecture)

 This system is a robust MVP (Minimum Viable Product) for an automated quant desk.
 It excels at Logic Segregation and Multi-Strategy Confluence.
-However, to move this to a production hedge-fund level, the next steps would be:
+However, to move this to a production hedge-fund level, the next steps would be;

 Migrating to a Tick-Data Provider (like OANDA or Websockets) to handle real-time spreads.